Why do businesses borrow money?

 Some businesses are reluctant to disclose the exact motivation behind borrowing.
 In such instances stage of development of a firm can justify, to some extent, the rationale behind the loan.
 However, for the credit analysis process to work and for the optimal design of the credit facility it is important that the exact need and use of proceeds is identified.

-2. Companies also sell or convert assets to generate cash.
-The cash generated is dependent on how and when conversion or sale occurs.
-Current assets, like inventory, when converted to cash under the normal operating cycle, generate excess cash captured in the form of profits.
-However the same asset when liquidated under bankruptcy may not even cover costs.
-The same holds true for receivables.
+2. Companies also sell or convert liquid assets to generate cash.
+The generated cash is dependent on how and when cash conversion or sale occurs.
+Current assets, like inventory and customer receivables, when converted to cash under the normal operating cycle, generate excess cash captured in the form of profits.
+However the same asset when liquidated under bankruptcy may not cover costs.
+The same holds true for receivables when factored or sold under times of stress.
 Some businesses also hold excess cash or cash reserve on their balance sheets.

 3. Fixed assets are a tricky item.
 If the two sources above cannot cover the loan you are in “big game territory” or asset based lending.
 The question that you may want to ask yourself is – With the possible exception of real estate, how do you plan to collect on the loan in event of default?
-You need to walkthrough the worst-case scenarios first to see if the end result would be acceptable to the bank.
-Even if a lender owns the title for the asset, it can get very complicated in bankruptcies.
+You need to walk through the worst-case scenarios first to see if the end result would be acceptable to the bank.
+Remember the bank is primarily in the lending business.
+While foreclosures and forced sales are part of the workout business, they destroy value for both the bank and the client.
+Even if a lender has a direct claim on the title for the asset, bankruptcies and workouts get complex very quickly.
 Especially if a court decides that the asset in question is essential for allowing the business to survive as a going concern.

 4. It is also very common for a firm to take on fresh debt to refinance maturing loans.
 Such a situation is generally applicable to companies that maintain a specific level of debt or leverage.
 When the time to repay maturing loans comes, instead of using cash flows from operations, these companies take on new debt to pay off maturing obligations.

-5. As businesses become profitable, attract additional equity investment or start building up cash reserves it is quite common for them to pay off existing loans.
+5. As businesses become profitable, attract additional equity investment or start building up cash reserves it is quite common for them to pay off existing loans to improve profitability and cash positions.

-Most lenders would want to identify at least two reliable and independent sources of repayment.
+Most lenders want to identify at least two reliable and independent sources of repayment.
+One primary, one secondary.

 The loan officer has gone through Willy Whale’s Cash Flow Statement.
 The statement shows that in 1997, 1998 and 1999, Willy had the following cash flows (all figures in ’000′s):